Annual Copyright Compliance Letter

 Below is the text of the letter sent to all USC students about copyright compliance, copyright infringement, peer-to-peer networks, and fair-use.
 For additional information about the types of correspondence referenced below, please see the Types of Copyright Infringement Notifications page.

-This email is being sent to all students at the University of Southern California to provide information about the lawful use of copyrighted materials on USC’s computing networks and in USC facilities, as well as to provide information about the consequences of illegally uploading, downloading, and sharing copyrighted materials, including music and movies.
+This email is sent annually to all students at the University of Southern California to provide information about the lawful use of copyrighted materials on USC’s computing networks and in USC facilities, as well as the consequences of illegally sharing (uploading, downloading, etc.) copyrighted materials, including movies, television shows, music, and software.

 Understanding Copyright Infringement

-In general, copyright infringement occurs whenever someone makes a copy of any copyrighted work, such as songs, videos, software, cartoons, photographs, stories, or novels, without permission (i.e., a license) from the copyright owner and without falling within the specific exceptions provided for under the copyright laws.
-These exceptions include fair use and provisions of the Audio Home Recording Act, which allow for noncommercial copying of lawfully acquired music onto recordable compact discs (CD-Rs).
+In general, copyright infringement occurs whenever someone makes a copy of any copyrighted work, including television episodes and music without permission (i.e., a license) from the copyright owner and without falling within the specific exceptions provided for under the copyright laws.

 Risks of Illegal File Sharing

-As an ISP for its students, faculty, and staff, USC receives notices from the RIAA and MPAA identifying the IP addresses of USC account holders believed to be sharing copies of copyrighted music and videos without authorization.
+As an Internet service provider for its students, faculty, and staff, USC receives notices from copyright organizations such as the Recording Industry Association of America (RIAA) and Motion Picture Association of America (MPAA) identifying the IP addresses of USC account holders believed to be sharing copies of copyrighted material without authorization.
 USC reserves the right to demand that the infringing conduct cease immediately; where necessary, USC will revoke the identified individual’s access to the USC computer network.
 In serious situations, further disciplinary sanctions may also be appropriate.

-By participating in illegal file sharing, you may be subject to a lawsuit even after you have destroyed any illegal copy or copies of copyrighted material that were in your possession.
-For more information about the different types of notices related to copyright infringement, see http://cio.usc.edu/copyright/notifications.
+Note that once you participate in illegal file sharing, you may be subject to a lawsuit even after you have destroyed any illegal copy or copies of copyrighted material that were in your possession.
+For more information on U.S. copyright laws, see www.copyright.gov.

 Please be responsible in your use of copyrighted materials.